Mobile websites - key revenue driver for Black Friday 2017

-Clients using Salmon’s Peak Operations Centre in 2016 saw 51% of orders coming through mobile devices and this is likely to grow as more companies adopt technologies such as progressive Web Apps.
+Clients using Salmon’s, a Wunderman Commerce Company, Peak Operations Centre in 2016 saw 51% of orders coming through mobile devices and this is likely to grow as more companies adopt technologies such as progressive Web Apps.

 A new study from Salmon technology partner Mobify reveals the importance of increasing mobile conversions for retailers, as mobile revenue will overtake desktop broadly this year, reaching a peak by Black Friday.

 The Q1 2017 Mobile Commerce Insights Report is based on US data but will no-doubt provide interesting reading for UK retailers looking to capture increased revenue from mobile shoppers during the upcoming Black Friday period.
 Mobify encourage retailers to:

 - Focus on easier navigation: Use location and customer behaviour data to personalise content, and adhere to mobile commerce UX best practices.